 Youth development is a process in a child’s life that prepares and guides them through the challenges of adolescence and adulthood in order to help them develop their full potential.
 It is a multi-faceted approach that assists youth in developing social, ethical, emotional, physical, and cognitive competencies.
 An investment in youth developmental factors is a direct investment in the successful future of a child.
-Studies indicate that positive youth development contributes to several long-term benefits for a child, such as the reduction in risky behaviors, higher grades and expectation to go to college, more successful transitions into adulthood, improved social and emotional interactions, a greater likelihood of contributing to communities, and improved mental health.
-The advantages of youth development aren’t limited solely to children, as the positive impacts of this process spill over into their communities and subsequently towards a more progressive world.
+Studies indicate that positive youth development contributes to several long-term benefits for a child, such as the reduction in risky behaviors, higher grades and expectation to going on to forth education, more successful transitions into adulthood, improved social and emotional interactions, a greater likelihood of contributing to communities, and improved mental health.

-Renowned international institutions like UNICEF, Council of Europe, Red Cross, and many more have dedicated themselves to establishing meaningful and measurable guidelines targeted towards positive youth development — encouraging agencies to invest every effort into making the alternative care system a positive experience for the child and their families.
-Below are the associated international guidelines that involve promoting positive youth development in alternative care systems.
+Renowned international institutions like UNICEF, Council of Europe, and Red Cross have dedicated themselves to establishing meaningful and measurable guidelines targeted towards positive youth development — encouraging agencies to invest every effort into making the alternative care system a positive experience for children and their families.
+Below are the associated international guidelines that involve promoting positive youth development in alternative care systems:

 UN General Assembly Resolution 64/142: Guidelines for the Alternative Care of Children

 Purpose: The present guidelines are intended to enhance the implementation of the Convention on the Rights of the Child and of relevant provisions of other international instruments regarding the protection and wellbeing of children who are deprived of parental care or who are at risk of being so.